Empowering your financial wellbeing

 1. Create a Realistic Budget

-Start by tracking your income and expenses to understand your financial flow.
+Track your income and expenses to understand your financial flow.
 Utilize budgeting tools or apps to categorise spending and identify areas where you can cut back.
-Remember, a budget isn't about restriction—it's about making your money work for you.

 2. Build an Emergency Fund

 Aim to save a small amount regularly to create a financial cushion for unforeseen expenses.
-Even setting aside £10 a week can accumulate over time, providing peace of mind and reducing reliance on credit in emergencies.
+Even modest weekly savings can accumulate significantly.

 3. Set Clear Financial Goals